 Dropshipping is another option, and a very good one for beginners.
-But the goal is different.
-With Dropshipping you can’t sell your own product, you are dependent of the dropshipping supplier.
-Oberlo is the most known dropshipping platform, and operated by Shopify.
+But the goal is different: with dropshipping, you can’t sell your own product: you are dependent of the dropshipping supplier.
+Oberlo is one of the best-known dropshipping platforms, and operated by Shopify.

-The advantage of doing dropshipping is you just have to sell products, but you don’t do any logistics.
-The dropship partner is taking care of that.
+The advantage of starting a dropshipping storefront is that you just have to sell products, without having to take care of any logistics.
+The dropshipping partner takes care of that.

-Choosing Dropshipping or not depends on your project, but if you do choose this option, international shipping isn’t an issue for you.
-So you definitely should translate your store to sell more!
+If you do choose this option, international shipping isn’t an issue for you.
+You’ll easily be able to get your products to customers across the globe—so you definitely should translate your store to sell more!

 - Fulfillment Warehouse

-Fulfilment Warehousing is for more advanced stores.
-This solution consists in using a Third-Party Logistics Company which will do inventory management, order processing and shipping for you.
+Fulfilment warehousing is for more advanced stores.
+This solution consists in using a third-party logistics company which will do inventory management, order processing, packaging, and shipping for you.

-If you want to know more about Fulfillment Warehousing, Shopify did a great article to explain it.
+(If you want to know more about fulfillment warehousing, Shopify has a great article that explains it.)

 If you want to know more on shipping on Shopify, go take a look to Shopify’s guide here.

 Translating your Shopify Store